teamradish/TRTwitchPlaysBot/Wiki/Home.md

 * [Setting up TRBot](./Setup-Init.md) - Initial steps setting up TRBot.
 * [Virtual Controllers](./Setup-VController.md) - Set up virtual controllers that TRBot presses buttons on for your games.
 * [Migrating Data](./Migrating-Data.md) - A guide to migrating data from previous TRBot releases.
+* [Settings Documentation](./Settings-Documentation.md) - Documentation on the various settings.
 ###Other
 * [Chatbot Guide](./Setup-ChatterBot.md) - A quick guide to setting up your own chatbot for viewers to talk to.
 * [Supplementary Info](Setup-Misc.md) - Tools to enhance TRBot and your stream.